Dyslexia Symptoms List and What Is Dyslexia Really Like?

 What is a Lack of “Phonemic Awareness”?

 A third dyslexia symptom is difficulty with processing speed.
 A child may not be able to find information he wishes to recall and use very quickly or easily.
-It becomes laborious for him to find and use information he may have learned before, therefore he will often seem very inconsistent in his recall and usage of information.
+It becomes laborious for him to find and use information he may have learned before.
+Therefore, he will often seem very inconsistent in his recall and usage of information.

 It’s important to know that True “Dyslexia” (as defined by the International Dyslexia Association) is indicated when a person has a lack of phonemic awareness and deficits in short-term working memory.
-Regardless of the dyslexia symptoms, true dyslexia is not a vision problem.
+Regardless of other dyslexia symptoms, true dyslexia is not a vision problem.

 - Auditory Processing Disorder,